the-scouts/por/sphinx_source/chapter-11.rst

 Rule 11.4 Awards for Meritorious Conduct
 ----------------------------------------
 a.
-Awards for meritorious conduct are made by the Chief Scout, who is advised by the National Awards Advisory Group, to Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts, Explorer Scouts, Scout Network Members, adult Members and Associate Members as determined by the Appointment Process Table 2: Appointments in POR and to Occasional and other Helpers.
+Awards for meritorious conduct are made by the Chief Scout, who is advised by the National Awards Advisory Group, to Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts, Explorer Scouts, Scout Network Members, adult Members and Associate Members as determined by :table:`2: Appointments` and to Occasional and other Helpers.

 b.
 Awards are made for conduct involving a high degree of courage, endurance, initiative or devotion to duty, often under suffering, without necessarily involving any element of risk.